gdede-hua/Decision_Survey_Platform/paper.md

 - F33.
 Usability
 - F34.
 Compatibility with legacy systems

-In this context the administrator creates 15 PWC researches in order to be filled in by the experts/users.
+In this context the administrator creates a survey with 15 PWC forms in order to be filled in by the experts/users.
+A PWC form is presented abobve in the Section User.
+In the context of PWC the user compares the involved elements in pairs of two answering each time to the question which element of the two is more important for the all optical house.
 More specifically:
 - PWC of the Criteria
 - PWC of the Factors under C1
 - PWC of the Factors under C2